openshift/kubesan/docs/1-getting-started.md

 Fedora](https://fedoramagazine.org/kubernetes-with-cri-o-on-fedora-linux-39/)
 for bare-metal.

+In addition, by "every node," this guide refers to nodes sharing the SAN.
+This includes worker nodes and potentially control-plane nodes.

 [//]: # (Comment - this would be a good place to add information on how to set up a Kubevirt or minikube setup)